vmware-tanzu/velero/design/plugin-versioning.md

 ## Versioning Considerations

-It should be noted that if changes are being made to a plugin's API, it will only be necessary to bump the version once within a release cycle, regardless of how many changes are made within that cycle.
+It should be noted that if changes are being made to a plugin's API, it will only be necessary to bump the API version once within a release cycle, regardless of how many changes are made within that cycle.
-This is because the changes will only impact consumers when they upgrade the versions of the Velero library that they import.
+This is because the changes will only be available to consumers when they upgrade to the next minor version of the Velero library.
+New plugin API versions will not be introduced or backported to patch releases.

-Once a new version of Velero has been released however, any further changes will need to follow the process above and use a new version.
+Once a new minor or major version of Velero has been released however, any further changes will need to follow the process above and use a new API version.

 ## Alternatives Considered